-Owning a dog
+Owning a dog in Stratford District

 Stratford District Council has four categories of dog ownership.
 We encourage responsible dog ownership, and place more appropriate costs on irresponsible dog owners.

 The majority of dog owners will be automatically placed into the 'Good Dog Owner' category.

 If extra steps, such as having the dog neutered and suitable fencing, are in place, you will be able to claim the 'Select Dog Owner' classification.
 This category rewards the dog owner with a 50% reduction on the current lowest fee.